 In its early stages, coronary artery disease may have little to no symptoms, though some people experience fatigue, chest pain or shortness of breath.
 The most common symptom of coronary artery disease is angina (also called angina pectoris).
 Angina is often referred to as chest pain.
 It is also described as chest discomfort, heaviness, tightness, pressure, aching, burning, numbness, fullness, or squeezing.
 It can be mistaken for indigestion or heartburn.
 Angina is usually felt in the chest, but may also be felt in the left shoulder, arms, neck, back or jaw.

-- Medical Therapy including antiplatelet drugs, lipid-lowering drugs eg, statins), and beta-blockers
+Medical Therapy includes antiplatelet drugs, lipid-lowering drugs eg, statins), and beta-blockers